- Contact information

 - Visit DNR Wetland Regulatory Programs for more information about wetland permits, and Locating Wetlands for more information about finding wetlands on your land.

-The Dams Theme portrays the state´s dams automatically.
+The Dams Theme portrays the state’s dams automatically.
 This online interactive map allows access to the dams inventory in Wisconsin.
 As an added bonus you can also view Air Photos (for all but six counties) and USGS Topographic Maps.
 You can turn on or off other datalayers but the dams are the featured dataset.
-To download the dams datalayer, please see this website, Dams and database downloads.
+To download the dams datalayer, go to Dams data downloads.

 Please note that Areas of Special Natural Resource Interest (ASNRI) waters and Public Rights Features (PRF) waters are also considered Priority Navigable Waters (PNW).
 Use the maps on this site to determine whether the lake or stream where you plan a project has a special designation.